SmartMirrorUmbrella/MMM-Cam/README.md

   }
 })
 ```
-- `SELFIE_EMPTY_STORE` : You can remove all photos in store directory.
+- `SELFIE-EMPTY-STORE` : You can remove all photos in store directory.
-- `SELFIE_LAST` : You can display last photo taken on screen.
+- `SELFIE-LAST` : You can display last photo taken on screen.

 2. by `MMM-TelegramBot`